Sweet Potato Cornbread Muffins

 pass the chili!

-We have a few vegan, vegetarian, and t-rex chili recipes on the site so there’s something for everyone:
+I have a pretty tasty assortment of vegan, vegetarian, and t-rex chili recipes on the site so there’s something for everyone:

 Sweet Potato Cornbread Muffins